-- Verify their identity - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) Certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
-We do not hold copies - Obtain a separate barred list check if they will start work in regulated activity before the DBS Certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
-We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - We will ask for written information about previous employment history and check that information is not contradictory or incomplete - We will seek references on all short-listed candidates, including internal candidates, before interview where possible.
+- Verify their identity - Obtain (via the applicant) an enhanced DBS check (including barred list information for those who will be engaging in regulated activity with children).
+When using the DBS update service, the school still need to obtain the original physical certificate - Obtain a separate barred list check if they will start work in regulated activity before the DBS Certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK, including EU nationals.
+If there is uncertainty about whether an individual needs permission to work in the UK, then school should follow the advice on the GOV.UK website - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order issued by the Secretary of State if they are employed to be a teacher - Further additional checks, as appropriate, on candidates who have lived or worked outside of the UK, where available, these will include: - For all staff, including teaching positions: criminal records checks for overseas applicants - For teaching positions: obtaining a letter of professional standing from the professional regulating authority in the country where the applicant has worked - We will ask for written information about previous employment history and check that information is not contradictory or incomplete - We will seek references on all short-listed candidates, including internal candidates, before interview where possible.
 We will scrutinise these and resolve any concerns before confirming appointments.
-The references requested will ask specific questions about the suitability of the applicant to work with children.
+The references requested will ask specific questions about the suitability of the applicant to work with children - We will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
+Where we take a decision that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment on the individual's personnel file.
+This will include our evaluation of any risks and control measures put in place, and any advice sought.